 The easiest set of documents to provide us with are:

 - A bank statement or utility bill issued within the last 3 months.

 There are however other documents we can accept if you do not have the above, such as a birth certificate or an immigration document.
-A full list is here- acceptable identification documents:
+View a full list of acceptable identification documents.

-You must provide 2 full colour passport sized photographs that reflect your current appearance, clearly show your face against a pale background.
-Glasses or head ware of any kind should not be worn.
+You must provide two full colour passport sized photographs that reflect your current appearance, clearly show your face against a pale background.
+Glasses or headwear of any kind should not be worn.

 Advanced Driving Certificate